 The song “Love Of My Life,” was the albums opening track.
-“Love Of My Life,” was the perfect song to present fans with a progressive rock based sound that wrapped around a vocalist that few could compete with as far as range and resonance.
+“Love Of My Life,” was the perfect song to present fans with a progressive rock-based sound that wrapped around a vocalist that few could compete with as far as range and resonance.
 Only Freddie Mercury comes to mind as a singer that displayed the same immaculate perfect pitch vibrato that Gino delivered.
-If you are knew to Gino Vannelli, I highly recommend starting out with the Gist of the Gemini record.
+If you are new to the music of Gino Vannelli, I highly recommend starting out with the Gist of the Gemini record.

 # 2 – Appaloosa

 The final two songs on our Top 10 Gino Vannelli Songs list both hail from the Brother To Brother album.
 The record was released in 1978.
 The album was released in a transitional year in which disco’s popularity was starting to wane while the punk movement was taking hold.
 However, the success of Steely Dan’s AJA album in the late 1970’s may have provided a larger audience for the sounds of Gino Vannelli.
 Or perhaps it was just the mood that disco had created a longing for something more of substance.
 But then again, Gino Vannelli was so good that anyone who heard him instantly was hooked.